PaulFerreras/Atari-Pong/README.md

 # Atari Pong
-One of the oldest sports arcade video games.
+A java version of one of the oldest sports arcade video games.